borkdude/carve/README.md

 ### CI integration

-A good use case for Carve is the CI integration, to ensure that no-one can introduce dead code into a codebase.
+A good use case for Carve is the CI integration, to ensure that no one can introduce dead code into a codebase.
 This example shows how to add this step into CircleCI, but any other CI configuration will be similar.

 First add this configuration into a `.circleci/deps.edn` file: